V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 We need a system to handle the streaming of long animations in a way that minimizes memory usage and ensures smooth playback.
 The system should be configurable and handle various animation lengths and complexities.

-1. **Character Animations**: In an open-world game, characters may have complex animations such as walking, running, jumping, and interacting with the environment.
-Animation streaming ensures that only the necessary parts of these animations are loaded, reducing memory usage and improving performance.

-2. **Environmental Animations**: Open-world games often feature dynamic environments with animations like trees swaying, water flowing, and weather changes.
-Streaming these animations helps maintain a seamless experience without overloading the system.

-3. **Cutscenes and Cinematics**: Long cutscenes and cinematic sequences can be streamed to avoid loading large animation files simultaneously, ensuring smooth transitions and playback.

-4. **NPC Interactions**: Non-player characters (NPCs) in open-world games may have varied and lengthy interaction animations.
-Streaming these animations allows for more complex and varied NPC behaviours without compromising performance.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

 We have a resource, `AnimationStreamingData`, which, when exported, is a custom binary resource containing animation pages.
 Export animation compressed data to this.